 Benefits of a Strengths Focus

-The great news from positive psychology researchers is getting out: a strengths-based development approach correlates with a number of positive individual and organisational outcomes, including…
+The great news from positive psychology researchers is getting out: a strengths-based development approach correlates with a number of positive individual and organizational outcomes, including…

 Getting Started with Strengths